nextflow-io/nextflow/docs/config.md

 `sarus.tty`
 : Allocates a pseudo-tty (default: `false`).

-Read the {ref}`container-sarus` page to learn more about how to use Sarus containers with Nextflow.
+Read the `container-sarus` page to learn more about how to use Sarus containers with Nextflow.

-(config-shifter)=

 ### Scope `shifter`